 Somoza is many things: a café, a restaurant, a tea room, an art gallery, a hub for creatives and travelers alike.
-Combining traditional craftsmanship and modern design elements, Somoza has quickly become a favourite in Niseko among locals and tourists alike since its opening in late 2017.
+Combining traditional craftsmanship and modern design elements, Somoza has quickly become a favorite in Niseko among locals and tourists alike since its opening in late 2017.

 Image by Shouya Grigg